jamietsao/JTooltip/index.md

     <span class="tooltip_target" id="bar" data-jtooltip="From the 'data-jtooltip' attribute">Bar</span>
 </div>

-Other configuration options include the ability to hide the stem, customize the offset position, and animate the display of the toolip:
+Other configuration options include the ability to hide the stem, customize the offset position, and animate the display of the tooltip:

 ```javascript
 $(document).ready(function() {